617 Patroclus: Name

 This minor planet was named after the legendary Greek hero Patroclus.
-Friend and lover of Achilles, he was killed by Hector during the Trojan War.
+Friend of Achilles, he was killed by Hector during the Trojan War.
 (See 588 Achilles and 624 Hektor.)
 The name was proposed by Austrian astronomer Johann Palisa.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 65).

 In Greek and thus in Latin, Patroclus has all short vowels.
 Thus the expected English pronunciation would be with stress on the 'a', */ˈpætrəkləs/.
-However, Alexander Pope shifted the stress to the first 'o', /pəˈtroʊkləs/, a convention allowed in Latin poetry, for metrical convenience in his verse translation of Homer, and this irregular pronunciation has become established in English.
+However, Alexander Pope shifted the stress to the first 'o', /pəˈtroʊkləs/, a convention from Latin poetry, for metrical convenience in his verse translation of Homer, and this irregular pronunciation has become established in English.